lorinkoz/probot-ladybug/README.md

   chain_reopen: true
 ```

-Finally, the rules for interacting with your issues can be configured through a set of conditions and actions.
+Additionaly, the rules for interacting with your issues can be configured through a set of conditions and actions.
 Better to learn from an example:

 ```yml